 November 2007 and 13 November 2008, the DIY website hosted 39 blog posts featuring the various votes, pictures and videos, a call for show location ideas, and updates on the production of the show, all pertaining to the 2008 season.
-As of 22 November 2008, these blog posts received 11,297 comments for an average of 290 per post.
+As of 22 November 2008, these blog posts received 11,297 comments for an average of 290 per post.3

 Thus, Blog Cabin 2008 is an incredibly complex media object.
-This object has four discrete parts: 1) the television show itself, with the facts of its production (the labor and capital involved) and its advertising; 2) the television audience, who consume the television show and advertisements; 3) the website for the show, with its own production inputs (again, capital and labor) and its own advertising (often coming from the same sponsors as the broadcast portion of the show); and 4) the audience/users of the website (presumably, but not necessarily, drawn from the broadcast audience).
+This object has four discrete parts: 1) the television show itself, with the labor and capital involved and its advertising; 2) the television audience, who consume the television show and advertisements; 3) the website for the show, with its own production inputs (again, capital and labor) and its own advertising (often coming from the same sponsors as the broadcast portion of the show); and 4) the audience/users of the website (presumably, but not necessarily, drawn from the broadcast audience).

 How do we make sense of this object?
 The second aspect of immaterial labor - the imbuing of the commodity with cultural content - is the key.
 How are affinity and affection created during the Blog Cabin 2008 season?
 How do the participants in the show's website labor to create themselves as a community centered on consuming the show?
-And how does this process create value?
-How is the http://www.diynetwork.com/diy/blogcabin2008/text/0,,DIY 30896 66199,00.html building of a log cabin infused with cultural mythologies and content, and how does the audience relate to this cultural content?
+How does this process create value?
+How is the building of a log cabin infused with cultural mythologies and content, and how does the audience relate to this cultural content?